TOR PUBLISHING GROUP

 I am not currently taking unagented or unsolicited manuscripts.

-assistant-editor,-tor,-tordotcom-publishing,-bramble Photo: Laura Laderman
+assistant-editor/-tor,-tordotcom,-bramble Photo: Laura Laderman

-Sanaa Ali-Virani, Assistant Editor, Tor, Tordotcom Publishing, Bramble
+Sanaa Ali-Virani, Assistant Editor/ Tor, Tordotcom, Bramble

 (she/her)

-Across sub-genre, I tend to be drawn to books that are ultimately hopeful, and that carry a sense of adventure and exploration—whether that means setting off on a quest, delving into secrets of the past, or uncovering new corners in one’s own home.
+Across SFF, I tend to be drawn to books that are ultimately hopeful, and that carry a sense of adventure and exploration—whether that means setting off on a quest, delving into secrets of the past, or uncovering new corners in one’s own home.

 Some of my particular interests include: